 - Start engine with the throttle advanced off idle (1/4 to 1/2 throttle).
-This will aid starting, especially in cold weather. - Keep the battery fully charged. - Match crankcase oil viscosity to the ambient temperature, allowing the engine to crank faster and start easier.
+This will aid starting, especially in cold weather. - · Keep the battery fully charged. - Match crankcase oil viscosity to the ambient temperature, allowing the engine to crank faster and start easier. - Allow engine to run at idle for a few seconds before stopping engine to avoid run-on or backfiring.